PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 has an unambiguous observation point of its own.
 The result is not consumed by reconciliation, and pass order, ModelIR/LayoutState forwarding, rewrite guards, pruning, and generated artifacts remain unchanged.

+Immediately before that result, the absolute-final indexed affine post-ADD owner is the third of three direct production calls.
+Its single counter is complete because pruning occurs only after a positive rewrite.
+Strict characterization selects only that third call, after shape-signature sanitization and before `_absolute_final_instancenorm_post_bias_stats`, for a future `_absolute_final_affine_post_add_stats` assignment.
+The first pre-terminal call retains its existing staged target and the intervening very-late call remains an expression.